- How and when do I apply for admission to the PharmD program at the University of Waterloo?

 The FSA is an integral part of the admissions process.
 It assists the Admissions Committee in assessing the applicant’s capacity to comprehend relatively complex written material, communicate in English through a writing exercise, and perform very basic mathematical questions.

 The interview is a critical component of the admissions process, for those candidates selected for one after the initial screening phase.
 Candidates whose performance is unsatisfactory in the interview will not receive an Admission Offer.

-The Letter of Reference is an important component of the admissions process, as it should help the Admissions Committee understand the applicant’s suitability for a career in Pharmacy.
+The Reference Letter Form is an important component of the admissions process, as it should help the Admissions Committee understand the applicant’s suitability for a career in Pharmacy.
 References from Pharmacists are likely to offer better insights into the applicant’s fit for the profession, and are therefore preferred.
 Those from other health professionals likely to be familiar with the role of Pharmacists (i.e. Physicians and Nurses) are also acceptable, if they speak to the candidate's likely success as a pharmacist.